Nestpebble/femtofox/Getting_started.md

 Solder the Luckfox Pico Mini to the headers as low down as possible, to ensure easy access to the SD card.

 #### 2. Buying a Femtofox
+The Femtofox Pro is available for purchase, and has several added features:
+* Arrives fully assembled
+* 4-Layer PCB allows for extra complexity
+* USB-C for power and built in serial debug, which allows for direct access to the Femtofox without network
+* Extra pins are mapped to the headers, allowing for easier expansion
+* An added "Kill Switch" breakout, allowing for the addition of an optional thermal fuse for added safety on solar builds
+* Additional decoupling capacitors
-Although the Femtofox CE is only licensed for personal use and not for sale, a Femtofox Pro is available for purchase as a fully assembled node, through the following licensed sellers:
+The Femtofox Pro is available through the following licensed sellers:

  1. Open Source Country (USA)
  2. NomDeTom (UK)